-For many people — even those who have never been here — Niagara Falls feels like a known entity.
-Honeymooners vacation here.
-The waterfalls are amazing.
-There are vineyards aplenty and award-winning wines.
+For many people — even those who have never visited — Niagara Falls feels like a known entity.
+Honeymooners vacation here, the waterfalls are amazing, there are vineyards aplenty and award-winning wines.
 And while all of that is true, it only scratches the surface of the many fantastic offerings and surprises that exist in and around Niagara Falls.
 Here are five ways to enjoy the area you probably didn’t know about.
 Come, stay in Niagara Falls where waterfalls are just the tip of the entertainment iceberg.

 1. Go Horseback Riding

 Have you ever wanted to go horseback riding along the beach?
 Just a 30-minute drive from Niagara Falls, you can find a horseback trail riding company called HorsePlay Niagara that specializes in group or private horseback riding tours.
 Anyone 6 years old and up is welcome to ride their horses and the trails.
 In addition to Trail Rides, they also offer Cookout Rides, Romance Rides, and Sunset Rides.
 They’re open seven days a week, all year-round for rides that range between 30 minutes and two hours.

 Located on Clifton Hill, the Niagara Skywheel stands 175 feet high and grants those who are unafraid of heights an amazing panoramic view of the area, including the Horseshoe Falls and American Falls.
 Hop into a climate-controlled gondola any time of year, rain or shine, and experience seeing Niagara in a completely unique way.